-Unfortunately there is a lot of misinformation about the low FODMAP diet on the internet & amongst the general public, which can mean that people may follow a diet that is either unnecessarily restrictive or which reduces the wrong foods.
+Unfortunately there is a lot of misinformation about the low FODMAP diet on the internet & amongst the general public, which means that it is common for people to follow a diet that is either unnecessarily restrictive or which reduces the wrong foods.
 In this situation, the problem foods may not be identified & symptoms may not resolve.
-We have seen many people who were given a handout on the low FODMAP diet by a well-meaning person, or who obtained information via the internet but did not achieve resolution of their symptoms due to making some simple errors.
+We have seen many people who were given a handout on the low FODMAP diet by a well-meaning person, or who obtained information via the internet but did not achieve the desired improvement in their symptoms due to making some simple errors.
 In addition, people may be unaware that the way a food is cooked or processed may affect the FODMAP content.
 After seeing our dietitians, however, we have been able to work together with our clients to isolate the problem & achieve an excellent outcome.

-The baseline low FODMAP diet should be trialled for 2-6 weeks, followed by review with your Dietitian, who will then provide advice regarding specific food "challenges".
+The baseline low FODMAP diet should be trialled for 2-6 weeks, followed by review with on of our Dietitians, who will then provide advice regarding specific food "challenges".
 This is essential in order to understand which types of foods (& how much), to reintroduce into your diet.

-It is absolutely crucial to see a Dietitian who specialises in IBS on a daily basis, & not just a Dietitian or Nutritionist who sees people with IBS a few times a week.
-Louise is Coffs Harbour's most experienced Dietitian & Nutritionist specialising in IBS.
+It is absolutely essential to see a Dietitian who specializes in IBS, & not merely a Dietitian or Nutritionist who sees people with IBS a few times a week.
+Louise is Coffs Harbour's most experienced Dietitian & Nutritionist specializing in IBS.
 She has had great results with the low FODMAP diet & has found that the best outcomes are obtained when people see her for an initial nutrition consultation, followed by regular review.
-This provides the opportunity to look into all the lifestyle & environmental factors that come into play & ensure a nutritionally balanced diet with as much variety as possible.
+This provides the opportunity to look into all the lifestyle & environmental factors that come into play & to ensure that diet is as balanced & varied as possible.